allenchankl/remember2/README.md

 ## About Remember2

+This is an update on top of mlapadula's Remember2 (https://github.com/mlapadula/remember2):

+* Allow null but will skip the save
+* If save value is the same as the one in memory, skip the save

-This is an update of the [original Remember library](https://github.com/tumblr/remember) with some extra features:
+Update from mlapadula's Remember2 from [original Remember library](https://github.com/tumblr/remember) with some extra features:
 * Namespacing by file, so you can effectively have different "tables"
 * Allowing you to store/retrieve JSON easily
 * Allowing you to query the data store.
 (In the easiest, simplest way possible: iterate over the values and look for things that match a given function)